10 Things You Should Rent Instead of Buy

 It’s common practice to rent a carpet cleaner from a local Home Depot or Lowe’s, but many consumers don’t know you can rent lots of other power tools as well.

-If you’re only going to use that tile saw once, then that’s an obvious thing to rent.
+If you’re going to use that tile saw only once, then that’s an obvious thing to rent.
 Even tools you use once a year on home improvement projects won’t stay in good condition, so it also makes sense to rent them.

 Home Depot and Lowe’s have a wide selection of tools — which can be prohibitively expensive to purchase — that are always ready to go and come with expert advice on how to use them.